Alvor1991/PP2-Online-Quiz/README.md

         - Clicking an answer will highlight the correct (green) and incorrect (red) answers for that question.

-        - Once an answer is selected, users will be unable to select or change their answer.
+        - Once an answer is selected users will be unable to select or change their answer.

         - Once an answer is selected, a Next button appears at the bottom of the quiz.

         - Clicking on the Next button will bring the user to the next question.

         - The progress bar updates as each question is completed.

-        - The user's correct and incorrect score updates as each question is completed.
+        - The score counter updates as each question is completed.

         - Clicking on the home icon button will bring the user back to the Welcome Modal.